Endogenous Heteroskedasticity in Linear Models: A control function approach

 \begin{assumption} Polynomial Heteroskedasticity: $g(D,X)$ is a polynomial of degree $k_g$ in $D$ and $X$.
 That is $g(D,X)=1+\theta_1^{d}D+X'\theta^{x}_{1}+...+\theta^{d}_{k_{g}}D^{k_{g}}+ X'^{k_{g}}\theta^{x}_{k_{g}}$. \end{assumption}

-Here $X'^{k_{g}}$ refers to the element-by-element $k_{g}$ power of $X'$.
+This condition is the same as in \citet{FlorensHeckmanMeghirVytlacil08}, except that here it includes additional exogenous covariates.\footnote{\citet[p.1192]{FlorensHeckmanMeghirVytlacil08} write Assumption \ref{assumption:pol2} directly in their model in equations (1) and (2).} In Assumption \ref{assumption:pol2}, $X'^{k_{g}}$ refers to the element-by-element $k_{g}$ power of $X'$.
 This could be replaced by any other polynomial that may include interactions.
-Finally, to make the model tractable, we impose the following polynomial structure on the CF. This simplifies identification, estimation, and inference.